slatedocs/slate/source/includes/api-reference/_index.html.md

 </p>

 <span class="description">
 Adds the specified list of users as followers to the project.
-Followers are a subset of members, therefore if the users are not already members of the project they will also become members as a result of this operation.
+Followers are a subset of members who have opted in to receive "tasks added"  notifications for a project.
+Therefore, if the users are not already members of the project, they will also become members as a result of this operation.
 Returns the updated project record.
 </span>